A NEXT CHURCH COHORT – Begins Fall 2025

 Coach

-Martha Spong is an ICF Professional Certified Coach (PCC), and an iEQ9 Accredited Enneagram Practitioner.
-She coaches individual clergy and small clergy groups and provides Enneagram training for church and judicatory leaders and staff.
-An ordained United Church of Christ pastor, Martha has served congregations in Maine and Pennsylvania.
-She has worked with NEXT Church since 2019, coaching cohorts centered on the Enneagram, Antiracism, and a range of leadership topics.
-Martha is the co-author of Denial is My Spiritual Practice (and Other Failures of Faith) and editor of The Words of Her Mouth: Psalms for the Struggle.
-Married to a PCUSA pastor, Kathryn Johnston, she lives in Mechanicsburg, PA.
-Martha is a baker, a knitter, and a doting Mimi to 3 grandchildren.
+Martha Spong (she/her) is an ICF Professional Certified Coach (PCC), and an iEQ9 Accredited Enneagram Practitioner.
+In her coaching practice, she offers Enneagram training for clergy and for church and judicatory leaders and staff.
+Martha has worked with NEXT Church since 2019, coaching the Enneagram, Antiracism as a Way of Being, and Preaching for Change.
+Now a full-time coach, she previously served churches in Maine and Pennsylvania.
+Co-author of Denial is My Spiritual Practice (and Other Failures of Faith) and editor of The Words of Her Mouth: Psalms for the Struggle.
+Martha lives in Mechanicsburg, PA, with her wife, Kathryn Johnston, a PCUSA pastor.
+A devoted Mimi to three adorable grandchildren, she also loves knitting, baking, and baseball.

 Questions